*Edited from 2017

 For the Beer & Wine Lovers

 Oz is home to a number of breweries, and there are a few winery options, as well.
 In Cedarburg, of course, there is the award-winning Cedar Creek Winery and Chiselled Grape Winery, but Cedarburg has two breweries, as well: Rebellion Brewing and The Fermentorium.
 In Port Washington, try Inventors Brewpub or Vines to Cellar.
-In Grafton, Sahale Ale Works is a recent arrival, while Foxtown Brewing in Mequon is brand new.
+In Grafton, Sahale Ale Works is a recent arrival, while Foxtown Brewing in Mequon is also fairly new.

 For those who love to wander through Gift Shops and be inspired...